Code-Institute-Submissions/neo-data-milestone-project/README.md

 * change start date to the next week

 The search input area uses the bootstrap grid system to maintain layout over the full range of screen resolutions.
 The area is separated into two columns each with a width of 12.
 The first column contains a ‘p’ element which contains the descriptive text for the website.
 Additionally, it contains an input box for the user to select a date to begin a NEO search.
 Upon focus, the input box will display a calendar which allows a date to be selected or alternatively a date can be manually entered.
 The second column contains the buttons used to begin the search or to change the date in the input box to the previous or next weeks.
+These bittons were styled using Bootstrap.
 If no date is selected within the input box and one of the buttons is pressed: the input box will display the text: ‘Please enter a date’.
+If the date entered is in an incorrect format thenan alert will be displayed stating that 'An invalid date has been entered'.

+Prior to any data visualisations being generated the 'prev' and 'next' buttons will only change the date within the input box.
+However, if the data visualisations have been generated then the data will be automatically updated to the week selected in the input box.

 #### Data output display area

 The data dashboard is split into four rows using Bootstrap's grid system.
 The first row is split into two columns each of width 6 with the column heading and plot centered within.
 The first column contains a composite line chart displaying object counts for the total number of NEOs; total number of potentially hazardous NEOs; total number of NEOs with an Earth miss distance less than 10 million km; and the total number of NEOs with an estimated maximum diameter greater than 2 km for each date of the search period specified.
 This has a column width of 6 and the heading and plot are centered within the cloumn.
 The second column contains a stacked bar chart which counts the number of NEOs with estimated maximum diameters within a specified range with close approaches to Earth on each date of the search period specified.

 The second row is again split into two columns each of width 6 with the column heading and plot centered within..
-The first column contains a stacked bar chart which counts the number of NEOs with
-Earth miss distances within a specified range with close approaches to Earth on each date of the search period specified.
+The first column contains a stacked bar chart which counts the number of NEOs with Earth miss distances within a specified range with close approaches to Earth on each date of the search period specified.
 The second column contains a pie chart displaying the proportion of potentially hazardous NEOs to those that are not hazardous.

 The third row is a single column of width 12 with the text centered within the column.
 This displays a count of the filtered data to the total data count.
 In addition to this a 'Reset All' link based on code obtained from [ref x] can be used to reset all the data plots and remove all chart filters.

 The fourth row contains two columns each of width 12 with the text in each centered.
-The first is the title for the data table and the second column is a data table displaying information of NEOs with the closest aproaches to Earth over the specified time period, with or without data filters applied.
-In addition to this, the fourth row is hidden at smaller screen resolutions to simplify the layout and display on mobile devices.
+The first is the title for the data table and below this there are two buttons that allow the data displayed in the table below to be toggled between the 'Top 10 closest approaches' and 'All approaches'.
+These buttons were styled using Bootstrap.
+The second column is a data table displaying information of NEOs with the closest aproaches to Earth by defualt over the specified time period, with or without data filters applied.
+Though this can be toggled to show data on all approaches.

+At smaller screen resolutions all data plots and the table, with the exception of the pie chart, utilise the overflow-x property so that plots which exceed the screen dimensions won't affect the page layout.

+Finally, at the bottom of the page is an anchor which allows the user to return to the top of the page without affecting the data visualisations.

 #### CSS: style.css

 The HTML document was styled by calling the style.css document within the head of the document.
-CSS was developed using sass in the style.scss document and mapped to the style.css document.
+CSS was developed using SASS in the style.scss document and mapped to the style.css document using the sass --watch style.scss command in the css folder within the command terminal.

 A background image of space is used to fill the entire page area and is used to border the content display area when margins are applied to it and to provide space themed imagery prior to data output generation.
 Media queries are used to alter the font size of the text throughout this section dependent upon the screen resolution it is being viewed on.
 Media query breakpoints were defined as follows:

 * Extra-small screen maximum width breakpoint: 576px
 * Small screen maximum width breakpoint: 768px
 * Medium screen maximum width breakpoint: 992px
 * Large screen maximum width breakpoint: 1200px

-Additionally, these media queries were used to alter the column width of the data outputs to a width of 12 so that each data plot column would use the full width of the screen available.
+Additionally, these media queries were used to alter the column width of the data outputs to a width of 12, at smaller screen resolutions, so that each data plot column would use the full width of the screen available.

+Furthermore, the overflow-x porperty was utilised on the container elements of the data plots and the tables, at smaller screen resolutions, to ensure that the page layout would be maintained at these screen sizes.

 ### Javascript: main.js